TTC-CCF/Domain-Weakness-Analysis-System-Poc/README.md

 ```bash
 docker compose up -d
 ```
-3. The service will run on localhost:5000
+3. The system will run on localhost:5000